 Lounge access is perhaps where these two cards seem to be the most similar but are actually very different.
 Both cards provide airport lounge access in a variety of ways.

 The American Express Platinum card will give you access to American Express Centurion Lounges.
 These lounges are brilliant, but currently only exist in a handful of airports.
-Those airports are: New York La Guardia (LGA), Las Vegas (LAS), Dallas (DFW), Seattle (SEA), Miami (MIA), and San Francisco (SFO).
+Those airports include: New York La Guardia (LGA), Las Vegas (LAS), Dallas (DFW), Seattle (SEA), Miami (MIA), Houston (IAH), and San Francisco (SFO).

 The American Express Platinum card also gives access to AirSpace lounges, of which there are five in the US.
 These are located at Baltimore (BWI), New York John F. Kennedy (JFK), Cleveland (CLE), and San Diego (SAN).
 At all of these locations you receive access for yourself and up to two guests.

-Both cards give a Priority Pass Membership as one of the benefits of having the card, but these Priority Pass Memberships are not created equal.
+Both cards give a Priority Pass Membership as one of the benefits of having the card.

 Priority Pass is a network of hundreds of lounges around the world, and is significantly more valuable for international travel than for travel within the US.
 You’ll find a Priority Pass affiliated lounge at most big airports outside the U.S.

-With both credit cards, you will have access to these Priority Pass lounges for yourself, but apart from that there are a few differences between the benefits of the two credit cards.
+With both credit cards, you will have access to these Priority Pass lounges for yourself,and up to two guests no matter what airline you’re flying.